StringCare/stringcare/README.md

 ### Finish the setup

-Once you modify the C++ file as you want, you need to push those changes to your private fork.
+Once you modify the C++ file as you want, you need to push those changes to your private repository.
 For updating the plugin from a git repository you can:

 ```bash
 // remove stringcare from your pubspec.yaml